20 dormer loft conversion ideas if you're hoping to reach the lofty heights of an upwards extension

 However, be aware, it comes with a warning.
 We're not sure you'll ever leave your bedroom again on sunny days.

-It's a really clever idea for loft conversion bathrooms where privacy is an issue as installing a window above the normal eye line preserves modesty while also leaving plenty of essential wall space for mirrors, lights and shelving.
+It's a really clever idea for loft conversion bathrooms where privacy is an issue, as installing a window above the normal eye line preserves modesty, while also leaving plenty of essential wall space for mirrors, lights and bathroom shelf ideas.

-3. Create a dual-purpose guest room and loft office space
+7. Create a dual-purpose guest room and loft conversion office

-Hard-working guest rooms are often required to perform as home offices by day and sleeping spots at night.
-If this is the reason for your dormer loft conversion, the good news is the extra head height created will allow you to create a room that feels generous in both form and function.
+Hard-working guest bedroom ideas are often required to perform as home offices by day and sleeping spots at night.
+If this is the reason for your dormer loft conversion idea, the good news is the extra head height created will allow you to create a room that feels generous in both form and function.

-Nestle your desk in the space created by a dormer window and if you don't want to be distracted by the view, hang your favourite piece of artwork to look at instead.
+Nestle your desk in the space created by a dormer, and if you can't include a window at wall height, hang your favourite piece of artwork to look at instead.
 To ensure your daily dose of seratonin, install a skylight above and smaller windows by the sleeping area.

 We also love the polished concrete-effect flooring which adds a greater sense of the outdoors.
-To achieve this look, consider one of the different types of vinyl flooring, which come in a vast range of finishes and offer a practical approach to your flooring needs.
+While this floor finish may not be the most practical for your loft, different types of vinyl flooring are available which come in a vast range of finishes, including concrete and offer an easier solution to your flooring needs.

-5. Make a feature out of the supporting loft structure
+9. Make a feature out of the supporting structure

-For added visual impact in a dormer loft conversion, instead of hiding steels and supporting beams inside walls, use them to define and add interest to the room.
+For added visual impact in a dormer loft conversion idea, instead of hiding steels and supporting beams inside walls, use them to define and add interest to the room.

 We particularly love this loft conversion layout idea, which uses dark angled beams to great effect.
 Not only do the beams create a sense of symmetry, they also outline the walkway from bedroom through to bathroom.